autonome/metafluff/posts/2005/05/overheard-in-new-york/index.md

 ---
 layout: post
-title: Overheard in New York...
+title: "Overheard in New York..."
 published_at: 2005-05-07
 date: 2005-05-07
 tags: Yahoo360